 Report to Council to provide an update and to recommend a course of action for a consultation period and implementation plan.

-- no decision made
+- no decision was made

-Report to Council - consultation comments shared with Council, due to upcoming election and lame duck period, recommendation to delay any further action to the next term of council.
+Report to Council - consultation comments shared with Council, due to the upcoming election and lame duck period, recommendation to delay any further action to the next term of council.